psmit703/minecraft-auto-backup/README.md

 To manually run this program, open File Explorer and either double click the program or right click it and either select "Open" or "Open with -> Python {version}."
 As long as Python is installed, (and as long as the option has not been changed) Python should be the default option for double-clicking or selecting "Open."
 Any requried directory permissions are the responsibility of the user.

 The program copies files in the Minecraft directory based on what is selected in config.txt (see "Requirements / Config.txt") and pastes them in a directory specified in config.txt.
-This file, config.txt, allows the user to specify what specific data to back up, whether to automatically delete backups older than fourteen days, and whether to display a dialog box upon completion.
+This file, config.txt, allows the user to specify what specific data to back up, whether to automatically delete old backups, and whether to display a dialog box upon completion.

+It should be noted that any old backups that are eligible for deletion are deleted after the newest backup is created.
+This should be kept in mind when using this program on systems with limited storage.
+Additionally, the newest backup counts toward the total number of backups for automatic deletion purposes.

 ## Requirements